 Community Economic Defence Project

-Family Housing Stability & Eviction Prevention Services
+Family Housing Stability & Homeless Prevention Services

 Facing Eviction or Housing Instability?
 They Are Here to Help.